anchore/grype/README.md

-dir:path/to/yourproject                read directly from a path on disk (any directory) sbom:path/to/syft.json                 read Syft JSON from path on disk registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required) att:attestation.json --key cosign.pub  explicitly use the input as an attestation
+dir:path/to/yourproject                read directly from a path on disk (any directory) sbom:path/to/syft.json                 read Syft JSON from path on disk registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required)
 ```

 Use SBOMs for even faster vulnerability scanning in Grype: